Bryan JNoel.

 For producers, event coordinators, journalists, and podcast hosts.
 Everything you need to introduce Bryan, describe the work, and book an engagement.

-Headshot — Black & White (1920×1280) Headshot — Color (1920×1279) Book BryanBryan J Noel is a brand story consultant, leadership facilitator, and constraint coach for founder-led companies between $3M and $50M.
+Headshot — Black & White (1920×1280) Headshot — Color (1920×1279) Book BryanBryan J Noel is a brand story consultant, leadership facilitator, and constraint coach for founders, CEOs, and leadership teams running real businesses with real customers.
 He works with founders, executive teams, and the private equity firms that back them.
 The work is closing the gap between the brand story a company tells and the operational truth its customers actually experience.

 His methodology combines Theory of Constraints, Jobs-to-be-Done, and environment design.
 The thesis is direct.
 In most founder-led companies, the bottleneck is the founder.
 Until that gets named and addressed, no framework resolves it.
 The constraint isn't the system.
 It's the human running it.

-Bryan has partnered with 50+ organizations including Ogilvy, SoundCloud, American Cancer Society, Blue Cross Blue Shield, and the Savannah Bananas.
-CROFT scaled $4M to $20M over four years on his framework.
-He co-founded Root Radius, a brand storytelling agency, before rebuilding from the ground up.
-He has hosted 105 episodes of The Focus Cast and speaks at Four Rooms Mastermind, GRIT Conference, and the Interplan Fireside.
-He trains for Ironman, races 350 miles on a bike with no support crew, plays drums and guitar, and has adopted two boys with special needs.
-None of that is background.
-All of it is methodology.
+Bryan has partnered with 50+ organizations including Ogilvy, SoundCloud, American Cancer Society, Blue Cross Blue Shield, Florida Blue, and the Savannah Bananas.
+CROFT scaled from $6M to over $18M working alongside the team.
+RIP-IT grew from $9M to $30M and exited at a nine times EBITDA multiple.
+He owned and operated Root Radius, a brand storytelling agency, before rebuilding from the ground up.
+He co-hosted 100 episodes of The Focus Cast with his brother and speaks at Florida Blue, the Grit Conference, Four Rooms Mastermind, and the Interplan Fireside.
 Story and Ops.
 Make the Story True.

 the constraint.